cccntu/dateutil/README.rst

 Author
 ======
-The dateutil module was written by Gustavo Niemeyer <gustavo@niemeyer.net>
+The bs_dateutil module was written by Gustavo Niemeyer <gustavo@niemeyer.net>
 in 2003.

 It is maintained by: